 Before we write any prescriptions, the doctor will insist on a video call or that a customer upload a current picture of themselves.
 An uploaded image of government-issued identification is also required to authenticate the patient.

 Customers are not guaranteed a prescription.
-Doctors reserve the right to decline a prescription request if they feel health risks are associated with it.
+We reserve the right to decline a prescription request if they feel health risks are associated with it.
 There are also states that, by law, do not allow the use of such sites.

 Like any medication, E.D. may have certain side effects; they can also react badly to other medication types that your doctor will check before prescribing.